gen2brain/bukanir/README.md

 Features
 --------

-* Watch movies and TV shows on your Android devices
+* Watch movies and TV shows on your Desktop or Android devices
 * Many languages to choose for subtitles
 * Ads free and free as in Freedom